Cannabis Safety

 Safe Storage

-Safely and securely storing cannabis in a locked place can help lower the risk of accidental ingestion.
+Safely and securely storing cannabis in a locked place can help lower the risk of unintentional exposure

 • Cannabis products should be out of sight and out of reach of children and pets.
 Consider using a safe or a lockbox with a combination lock or keypad.

 • Keep cannabis products in their original packaging.
-Labels on cannabis products from licensed cannabis dispensaries will have important information including how much THC is in the product.
+Labels on cannabis products from licensed cannabis dispensaries will have important information including how much THC is in the product, that will help providers during a medical emergency.

-• Infused cannabis products (also known as edibles) should never be stored in a shared fridge or pantry near other food products where they may be accidentally consumed.
+• Infused cannabis products (also known as edibles) should never be stored in a shared fridge or pantry near other food products where they may be mixed up and accidentally consumed.

 Safe Storage Guide from the Office of Cannabis Management (PDF)